Welcome to

 “Hiring an expert with a drone to capture the perfect angle for my representation of Wells Cathedral was looking like a complicated process.
 But then I discovered the incredible scale models of Rupert Cordeax and realised this could be my solution.
 However, when the cardboard model arrived through the letterbox in flat pack form, it was clear that model making on this level was far beyond me.
 Through a chance discussion, it transpired that our friend, Geoff Laycock, loved model making!
 He was hired!
 A few weeks later, Ian and I drove to St Albans to collect the finished construction.
 The detail is astounding, we are so grateful to Geoff for his skill and patience.
 Having the Cathedral in 3d form has allowed me to photograph the building from any angle, work with it in my design software and then refer to it as I am placing the tiles.
 It is without doubt the most complex part of the project to mosaic”.

 Our project continues to attract many supporters, the most famous being Michael Eavis who launched our design but we need many more to help us complete it so please help if you can.
-We’ll continue to add a selection of pictures here, to give you an idea of the variety and quality of completed items being safely stored until the whole moasaic is ready for installation…
+We’ll continue to add a selection of pictures here, to give you an idea of the variety and quality of completed items being safely stored until the whole mosaic is ready for installation…

 DONATIONS & SPONSORSHIP